TDLR Logo America's 250th celebration logo for state agencies comprising of a star to the left and the words Texas America 250 stacked to the right.

 Foreign Universities

-If you graduated from a foreign university or have a transcript in a language other than English, an original evaluation form from an approved transcript evaluation service must be submitted with your application.
-The transcript evaluation service must determine that your degree is a master’s degree or higher with a major in one of the areas of communicative sciences or disorders.
+If you graduated from a foreign university or your transcript is in a language other than English, you must submit an evaluation from an ASHA-approved transcript evaluation service with your application.

 Non-Accredited Colleges or Universities

-If you graduated from a college or university with a program that was not accredited by the ASHA Council on Academic Accreditation, an original signed letter from ASHA must be included with your application, stating the Council for Clinical Certification has accepted the coursework and clinical experience.
+If you graduated from a college or university with a program that was not accredited by the ASHA Council on Academic Accreditation, a verification from ASHA must be included with your application, stating the Council for Clinical Certification has accepted the coursework and clinical experience.

 Degrees Earned More than 10 Years Ago

-If the masters degree was earned more than 10 years ago, you must submit proof of current knowledge the practice speech-language pathology.
-Proof of current knowledge may include: recently completing continuing education or other courses; holding a current license in another state; holding a current ASHA certification; or retaking and passing the written examination.
+If the master’s degree was earned more than 10 years ago, you must submit proof of current knowledge the practice speech-language pathology.
+Proof of current knowledge may include: completing 10 hours of continuing education or other courses in the last year; holding a current license in another state; or taking and passing the written examination in the last year.

 Master's Degree in Audiology

-An applicant who possesses a master's degree with a major in audiology and is pursuing a license in speech-language pathology may apply if TDLR has an original transcript showing completion of a master's degree with a major in audiology on file and a letter from the program director or designee of the college or university stating that the individual completed enough hours to establish a graduate-level major in speech-language pathology and would meet the academic and clinical experience requirements for a license as a speech-language pathologist.
+An applicant who possesses a master's degree with a major in audiology and is pursuing a license in speech-language pathology may apply if TDLR has an original transcript showing completion of a master's degree with a major in audiology on file and a letter from the program director or designee of the college or university which has a program accredited by a national accrediting organization that is approved by the department and recognized by the United States Secretary of Education under the Higher Education Act of 1965 (20 U.S.C. §1001, et seq.)stating that the individual completed enough hours to establish a graduate-level major in speech-language pathology.

 Clinical Experience Requirements